-Early earth probably had pocket biospheres with primitive unicellular organisms (Figure 7).
-The pockets as seen in the figure are the organisms along with its environment.
-These pockets shrunk or expanded or merged with other pockets.
-The major event that tipped the scale for evolution of cellular life was the formation of the ocean.
-This single event provided an opportunity for merging the pockets and buffering their drastically different environmental conditions.
-This mega event brought organisms from different environments under similar conditions.
-Their genomic scripts which evolved in early pocket biospheres adapted to the new environment using varied coping mechanisms resulting in generation of all the possible combinations of core cellular processes that can sustain life.
-This makes the suggestion that microbes are the guardians of metabolism to be utterly plausible (41).
+combinations of core cellular processes that can sustain life.
+Further environmental mergers such as this allow for new combinations to arise.
+This makes the suggestion which has been mentioned in a review that microbes are the guardians of metabolism to be utterly plausible (Falkowski et al. 2008).
 The scripts from the bygone era shifted to adapt to this new norm or were wiped out.
 The side loops or the adaptor loops would have played a major role in these circumstances.
 It was at this juncture that the genomic script would have diverged into path of rigidity which enabled the organism to stay with the environments similar to the early pockets or into path of flexibility which enabled them to explore the recently made available but huge biosphere of the ocean.
 A point to note is that the decision of rigidity or flexibility forms a pattern when different species are faced with such a situation over and over again during evolution.
-In meantime, hectic cellular activity caused drastic changes in the atmosphere too (42).
+In meantime, hectic cellular activity caused drastic changes in the atmosphere too (Kasting and Siefert 2002).
 This was another scale tipping event which threw open the land mass for future invasions.

-While adapting to their environment the native organisms could have affected the formation of the localised environments.
-Similar to the early pocket biospheres, these pocket environment-organisms junta would have shrunk or expanded or merged.
+Proceeding further in time the organisms adapting their environment could have affected the formation of the localised environments.
+Similar to biospheres, pocket early pocket these the environment-organisms junta would have shrunk or expanded or merged.
 One has to keep in mind the role of the script which was continuously shifted and refined allowing the adaptation.
-This process would have repeated itself (Figure 7).
+This process would have repeated itself leading to formation of localised environments within the parent environments (Figure 7).
 The eukaryotic multicellular organisms might have evolved in such localised environments.
-Unicellular organisms evolved into multicellular life which share the characteristics of a flexible script as well as a rigid script.
-Was this the only way in which multicellular organisms could evolve?
-Scripts were shifted by testing all the possible routes and if any other route was possible then it would have been chosen.
-Some of these routes might have resulted in a dead end while some others proceeded towards multicellularity.
-These are the best possible routes that genomic script could have taken.
+Scripts were shifted by testing all the possible and plausible routes.
+Some of these routes might have resulted in a dead end while some others lead to multicellularity.
+It is

+Merged genomic script